Yia Caamaño's prayer goes viral: "They should leave!"

 The monologue culminates in a vision of hope for the Cuban diaspora, which in recent years has reached historic levels of emigration.

-"They should leave, and they will see how thousands will return.
+"They should leave, and they will see how thousands come back.
 What am I saying, thousands?
-Millions, and we will break the record for hugs in a single night," says Caamaño, before the most emphatic closing of the text: "Because it would be wonderful to celebrate their non-existence."
+Millions, and we will break the record for the most hugs in a single night," says Caamaño, before the most striking conclusion of the text: "Because it would be wonderful to celebrate their non-existence."

-Caamaño is one of the most recognized actresses on Cuban television, with leading roles in soap operas such as Asuntos pendientes and El rostro de los días.
-Since February 2023, she has been residing in Miami and she obtained permanent residency in the United States in May 2024.
+Caamaño is one of the most recognized actresses in Cuban television, starring in telenovelas such as Asuntos pendientes and El rostro de los días.
+Since February 2023, she has been residing in Miami and obtained permanent residency in the United States in May 2024.

-The author of the text, Freddys Núñez Estenoz, is a playwright from Camagüey and the founder of the collective Teatro del Viento, known for both his stage work and his public denunciations of the health crisis and governmental neglect in Cuba.
+The author of the text, Freddys Núñez Estenoz, is a playwright from Camagüey and the founder of the Teatro del Viento collective, known for both his stage work and his public denunciations of the health crisis and state abandonment in Cuba.

-The fact that his text was already circulating on social media before being adapted into audiovisual format suggests that the monologue had prior resonance within the Cuban community.
+The fact that his text was already circulating on social media before being adapted to audiovisual format suggests that the monologue had prior resonance within the Cuban community.

 Filed under: